 A view of Rittenhouse Square in Philadelphia, featuring old historical buildings in October.

-• Where to Stay: The Rittenhouse Hotel
+• Top Hotel Pick: The Rittenhouse Hotel

 • Nearest Major Airport: Philadelphia International Airport

-• Average Temperatures: 67°F // 52°F
+• Average Temperature: 67°F // 52°F

 Portland, Oregon, is one of the best places to visit in the USA in October.
 The leaves are turning vibrant colors, the weather is perfect, and there are countless things to see and do, including strolling through the quirky neighborhoods in Portland, scenic hikes, and pumpkin patches.

-One of the best places to take in the fall foliage is at the Portland Japanese Garden.
+One of the best places to take in the fall foliage is at the Japanese Garden.
 This 5.5-acre garden is stunning year-round, but it’s especially breathtaking in the fall.
 Walk along the paths and admire the maple and Ginkgo trees as they change colors.
 Another great spot to see the fall foliage is at the Hoyt Arboretum.
 Here, you can explore miles of hiking trails and appreciate the array of autumnal colors.
 The International Rose Test Garden is also a gorgeous spot to see thousands of roses in bloom in October!

 A woman in a gray shirt with brown hair and glasses standing in a red rose garden in Portland, Oregon, in October.

-• Where to Stay: Heathman Hotel
+• Top Hotel Pick: Heathman Hotel

 • Nearest Major Airport: Portland International Airport

-• Average Temperatures: 64°F // 47°F
+• Average Temperature: 64°F // 47°F

-9. Acadia National Park, Maine
+10. Acadia National Park, ME

 October is the ideal time to experience the captivating beauty of Acadia National Park.
 As the foliage transforms into a mesmerizing tapestry of red, gold, and orange hues, the park’s landscape becomes a breathtaking sight to behold.

-Acadia National Park is easy to get to via a fun road trip from Boston or Portland, Maine.
+Acadia National Park is easy to get to via a fun road trip from Boston or from Portland, Maine.
 The drive has many charming towns and great sites along the way.
 Once in Acadia, the cool, crisp air adds a refreshing touch to outdoor activities, making it an opportune season for exploration.
 Acadia’s vast trails are some of the best hikes on the East Coast and offer fantastic outdoor adventures.
 Hiking enthusiasts can conquer the Ocean Path, Bubble Trail, or the famous Precipice Trail.

 After a day of exploration, head south of Acadia to the town of Bernard to visit Thurston’s Lobster Pound.
 They have freshly caught lobster, served in a laid-back atmosphere with stunning waterfront views.
 If you’re a runner, be sure to check out Acadia National Park’s largest event, the Mount Desert Island Marathon, which takes place every October.
-You can run either a full marathon, half-marathon, or run on a relay team.
+You can run either a full marathon, a half-marathon, or run on a relay team.

 An aerial view of the fall foliage and lake in Acadia National Park in October.